SixArm/topics/topics/deployment-diagram/index.md

 * Association: A connection between a node and a component or between two nodes.

 * Dependency: A relationship in which a component depends on another component or artifact.

-Deployment diagrams are important tools for understanding and communicating the architecture of a system, especially in distributed systems where components are spread across multiple nodes.
-They help to identify potential issues, such as bottlenecks or single points of failure, and can aid in planning the deployment and configuration of a system.